dot-file/age-edit/README.md

 Usage: age-edit [options] identities encrypted-file

 Options:
-  -a, --armor             write armored age file
-  -e, --editor string     command to use for editing the encrypted file -r, --read-only         make the temporary file read-only and discard all changes -t, --temp-dir string   temporary directory prefix (default "/dev/shm/")
+  -a, --armor             write an armored age file -e, --editor string     command to use for editing the encrypted file -r, --read-only         make the temporary file read-only and discard all changes -t, --temp-dir string   temporary directory prefix (default "/dev/shm/")